Lanabi/VP_On_Ch1/README.txt

 	'sentiment_score': sentiment score assigned by Rubert-tiny

 Files related to scraping:
+Input:
 	js_scraper.py
 	news_scraper.ipynb
+Output:
 	2760.js
-	corpus.pkl (can be dowloaded from dataverse)
+	corpus.pkl (needs to be dowloaded from dataverse, the link is above)

 2. Preprocessing: Labelling

 The preprocessing was also conducted in two stages.
 Ruber-tiny (in Python) was used to assign 'sentiment label' (positive, negative, or neutral) and ''sentiment score'.
 Newsmap (in R) was used to assign country-topics.

+The file published on dataverse (

 2.1.
+File preparation stage

+Input:
+	corpus.pkl (can be dowloaded from dataverse)
+	preprocessing.ipynb

+Output:
+	corpus_for_rubert.pkl
+	corpus_for_newsmap.feather

+2.2.
 Labelling with Ruber-tiny

 The file corpus.pkl has been labelled by Rubert-tiny.
 The process required approximately 8 hours to execute.
+Update: It took 9.5 hours last time, but the machine was running other processes simultaneously.

 Files related to the labelling:
 	rubert.py

-2.2.
+2.3.
 Labelling with Newsmap

 The file corpus.pkl was saved as a Feather file to be readable in R (the code to save a pickled file to a Feather file is provided in the last line of analysis.ipynb).
 Following that, the file was labeled by Newsmap in R. Please note that the labels were assigned based on a larger dataset (spanning from 1998-12-23 until 2022-06-20).
 Following the comments by the reviewers, the dataset was trimmed to a shorter period (from 1999-12-31 until 2022-02-23).
 Further checks suggest that training Newsmap for this shorter period results in slightly different labels (2% of mismatches with the original labels).